 The saddle placed at 789 mm from the ground makes the CBR500R easy to ride, while the riding position, albeit sporty, gives motorcyclists of all sizes a pleasant comfort.
 The overall dimensions (L x W x H) are 2.081 x 758 x 1.145 mm, with a ground clearance of 130 mm.
 The fuel tank has a capacity of 17,1 liters and, thanks to extremely low fuel consumption (28,6 km / l in the WMTC medium cycle), guarantees a range of over 480 km.

-The 41 mm telescopic fork with adjustable spring preload, with 120 mm travel, offers an agile and safe ride at the same time, as well as guaranteeing excellent grip of the front tire.
-The single-tube shock absorber (typical of higher segment sports bikes) boasts a large diameter piston and guarantees excellent comfort and stability.
-Equipped with spring preload adjustment on 5 positions, it is fixed to the boxed steel swingarm with Pro-Link leverage.
-The final drive is a 520mm sealed chain.
+The 41 mm telescopic fork with adjustable spring preload, with 120 mm travel, offers agile and safe driving at the same time, as well as guaranteeing excellent grip of the front tyre.
+The single-tube shock absorber (typical of larger segment sports bikes) boasts a large diameter piston and guarantees excellent comfort and stability.
+Equipped with 5-position spring preload adjustment, it is fixed to the boxed steel swingarm with Pro-Link linkage.
+The final transmission is a chain 520 mm sealed.

 The 17-inch wheels in die-cast aluminum have 6 Y-spokes.
 The front wheel has a 3,50-inch channel and mounts a 120/70-ZR17 tire; the rear wheel has a 4,50 inch channel and is fitted with a 160/60-ZR17 tire.
 At the front a 320mm petal-profile disc is driven by a two-piston caliper and at the rear the 240mm disc is driven by a single-piston caliper.
 ABS is standard.